Jordan-Pierce/yolo-tiling/README.md

-# YOLO Dataset tiling script
+# YOLO Dataset tiling

 ## Tile (slice) YOLO Dataset for Small Objects Detection and Instance Segmentation

-This script can cut images and corresponding labels from YOLO dataset into tiles of specified size and create a new dataset based on these tiles.
+This module can cut images and corresponding labels from YOLO dataset into tiles of specified size and create a new dataset based on these tiles.
 It supports both object detection and instance segmentation.
-More details you can find in the <a href="https://towardsdatascience.com/tile-slice-yolo-dataset-for-small-objects-detection-a75bf26f7fa2">article</a>.
+More details you can find in the <a href="https://supervision.roboflow.com/develop/detection/tools/inference_slicer/#supervision.detection.tools.inference_slicer.InferenceSlicer">docs</a>.

 ## Installation